G7 foreign ministers meet in London with Myanmar on the agenda | DW | 04.05.2021

 "The UK's presidency of the G7 is an opportunity to bring together open, democratic societies and demonstrate unity at a time when it is much needed to tackle shared challenges and rising threats," Raab said in a statement.

-The ministers of the world's leading economies are meeting face-to-face for the first time in more than two years after a coronavirus-enforced pause.
+The ministers of the world's leading economies are meeting face-to-face for the first time in more than two years after a coronavirus-forced pause.

 jsi/msh (dpa, AFP, Reuters)